misterwaztaken/xenia-manager/README.md

-# Xenia Manager
+# Xenia Manager **Testing Branch**

 > [!IMPORTANT]
-> This is unfinished!
+> - This is unfinished!
 Xenia Manager is a Work-In-Progress.
+> - **This is the testing branch** and is likely less put-together than the main one.
+Use with caution!

 ### What is Xenia Manager?
 Xenia Manager is a Python-based GUI manager for installing different versions of Xenia and managing Xbox 360 games and dashboards